paschaldev/laravauth/README.md

 ##### Two Factor Authorization (SMS)

 Two Factor Authorization is an extra layer of security that ensures the user has another "thing they have" to couple with the "thing they know".
-They "thing they know" is usually their passoword, the "thing they have" for this case is a personal mobile number a token is sent to.
+The "thing they know" is usually their password, the "thing they have" for this case is a personal mobile number a token is sent to.
 [Read more](https://www.google.com.ng/url?sa=t&rct=j&q=&esrc=s&source=web&cd=4&cad=rja&uact=8&ved=0ahUKEwiZpdqFy8nVAhXCL1AKHR9HAboQFghMMAM&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FMulti-factor_authentication&usg=AFQjCNG5ZrSt445-9PIhTFVh7goI4j6Jbw "Wikipedia - Multi-factor authorization")

 This mode of authorization requires password and a phone number for the user.
 After the user provides his login credentials, default is `email` and `password`, **Laravauth** serves a page requesting a token, a short lived token valid for a specific amount of time (default is 10minutes) is sent to the user's phone.
 The user provides the token, if it's valid, the user is authenticated.